How Sportsbook Bonuses Work

 Many sports bettors bust out (lose).
 The sportsbooks know that you have other options and will be tempted by the advertising of other betting shops.
 It’s in their best interest to retain you as a client, so they’ll offer you a “reload bonus .”Generally speaking, reload bonuses aren’t as much as a first-time deposit bonus.
 However, still valuable.
 Especially if you like what the book in question has to offer.
 As noted above, read the fine print before locking into any bonus offer.

-Almost all sportsbooks these days offer an online poker room.
+Almost all sportsbooks these days offer an online poker room (Bovada is the best site offering sports betting/poker combined).
 Rakeback is just a fancy term for rebate on the amount of rake (commission) you’ve paid to the house.
 It’s a pretty sweet deal if you’re a good poker player!
 These bonuses have much fewer terms and regulations than deposit bonuses.

 Oftentimes, sportsbooks have online casinos attached to them.
 It’s common to see a betting website offer a bigger bonus for their casino games than what they offer in the sportsbook.
 We suggest avoiding these bonuses, as not one single game in a casino offers odds in your favor.
 The beauty about betting on sports is that you can sway the odds in your favor if you’re educated, disciplined, and do your homework.
 “Gambling” always results in a transfer of wealth, and believe me when I say it isn’t from them to you!
 Avoid!
 Note: You can’t use casino bonus money on sports bets.